Prebid Server - New Bid Adapter (Go)

 Our project is written in the Go programming language.
 We understand not everyone has prior experience writing Go code.
 Please try your best and we’ll respectfully steer you in the right direction during the review process.

 Please do not ignore errors from method calls made in your bid adapter code.
-Even if it’s seemingly impossible for an error to occur, such as from json.Marshal, it’s still possible under the high throughput multi-threaded nature of Prebid Server.
+Even if it’s seemingly impossible for an error to occur, such as from jsonutil.Marshal, it’s still possible under the high throughput multi-threaded nature of Prebid Server.

 Bidder Info